Not The 90’s Review - The Babysitter Review (2017)

 I’d describe The Babysitter as Tucker and Dale vs. Evil meets Scott Pilgrim vs. The World.
 It’s slick and stylish, has heart, and is a lot of fun.
 It’s not going to win any awards and probably won’t be found on anyone’s top ten lists this year, but if you enjoy a good horror comedy then check The Babysitter out.
 Just don’t go in expecting The Exorcist.

-I say The Babysitter is a seven out of ten and a rental.
+I say The Babysitter is a three out of five and a rental.